Car Lease vs. Buy Calculator

 Purchase Loan Terms

 This tool provides estimates for educational purposes only.
-Not financial advice.
-Neither MayoCalc nor Cook Media Systems assumes any liability for decisions made using this tool.
-Always consult a qualified financial advisor.
-See our Disclaimer and Terms of Service.
+Not financial or tax advice.
+Neither MayoCalc nor Cook Media Systems assumes any liability.
+See our Disclaimer and Terms.

 How This Comparison Works

-The calculator models total out-of-pocket cost for both options over the same term.
-For leasing, it uses the standard money factor formula: monthly payment = (cap cost minus residual / term) + (cap cost plus residual times money factor), then applies sales tax.
-For buying, standard loan amortization.
-The buy scenario subtracts estimated resale value at term end to produce a net cost - making it a true apples-to-apples comparison with the lease where you have no residual equity.
+The calculator uses the standard money factor formula for lease payments and standard loan amortization for the purchase.
+The buy scenario subtracts estimated resale value at term end to get a net cost - making it a true apples-to-apples comparison with the lease where you walk away with no equity.

 When Leasing Wins

-Leasing costs less on paper when the residual value is set high by the manufacturer, when you drive under the mileage limit, when you prefer a new car every 3 years, or when a manufacturer-subsidized money factor is below market rates.
-Leasing also makes sense for business use when payments can be fully deducted as a business expense.
+Leasing costs less when the residual is set high by the manufacturer, when you drive under the mileage limit, or when a manufacturer-subsidized money factor is below market rates.
+Leasing also works well for business use when payments are fully deductible.

 When Buying Wins